The Doctrine of the Mean 中庸

 [Comment] The performance of phenomenal wonders cannot be compared with the accomplishment of actualizing the mean.

 10. Zilu asked about strength.
 Confucius said: “Do you mean the strength of the South, the strength of the North, or the strength of self-mastery?
-To be broadminded and gentle in teaching and not rashly punish wrong-doing is the strength of the South.
-The Superior Man abides in this.
-To be able to make a bed of weapons and armor and die without grief — this is the strength of the North.
+To be broadminded and gentle in teaching and not rashly punish wrongdoing is the strength of the South.
+The Noble Man abides in this.
+To be able to make a bed of weapons and armor and die without grief—this is the strength of the North.
 The forceful are at home in this.”

-“Therefore the Superior Man is harmonious without getting sloppy.
+“Therefore the Noble Man is easygoing without getting sloppy.
 How correct his strength is!
 He stands in the center without leaning to either side.
 How correct his strength is!
-When the Way is manifest in the land, he is changeless in his support of it.
+When the Way is manifest in the land, he is unwavering in his support of it.
 How correct his strength is!
 When the Way is not manifest in the land, he will not sell himself out, even until death.
-How correct his strength is! ”
+How correct his strength is!”

-11. Confucius said: “When you study the occult and perform miracles, later generations always tell about it.
+11. Confucius said: “When you study the occult and perform miracles, later generations always talk about it.
 This I won't do.”

-“As a Superior Man, to go according to the Way and abandon it half way—this I certainly cannot do.”
+“As a Noble Man, to go according to the Way and abandon it half way—this I certainly cannot do.”

-“Then there is the Superior Man, who depends on his actualization of the mean, hides himself from the world such that he is unseen and unknown, and has no regrets about it.
-Only the sage can do this.”
+“Then there is the Noble Man, who depends on his actualization of the mean, hides himself from the world such that he is unseen and unknown, and has no regrets about it.
+Only a sage can do this.”

 13. Confucius said: “The Way is not something separate from man.
 If you practice a Way that is apart from man, this cannot the Way.
 The Book of Odes says:”